 Achilles tendon is the largest tendon in the body.
 It connects your calf muscles to your heel bone and is used when you walk, run, and jump.
 It can become inflamed from overuse or tight calf musculature.

-- Achilles tendonitis is typically not related to a specific injury.
-The problem results from repetitive stress to the tendon.
-This often happen when there was sudden increase in the amount or intensity of exercise activity.
-For example, increasing the distance you run every day by a few miles without giving your body a chance to adjust to the next distance can lead to develop Achilles tendonitis.
+Achilles tendonitis is typically not related to a specific injury.
+The problem results from repetitive stress on the tendon.
+This often happens when there is a sudden increase in the amount or intensity of exercise activity.
+For example, increasing the distance you run every day by a few miles without giving your body a chance to adjust to the next distance can lead to developing Achilles tendonitis.
 Also, having tight calf muscles and suddenly starting an aggressive exercise program can put extra stress on the Achilles tendon.

 Pain and stiffness along the Achilles tendon in the morning

 Pain along the tendon or back of the heel that worsens with activity